Hacklab09/RDX-Batch/README.md

 - Every file has a different code for different uses.

 # Disclaimer
 This github repo is just education and fun purposes do not use this codes for your personal problem or to annoy any body.
-If any one do this the the developer has not take the reponsibilty of any damage.
+If any one do this then the developer has not take the reponsibilty of any damage.